IddoSadeh/cplusplusBook/_sources/cplusplus/variables.md

 4. Given the string "Learning C++ is fun!", write a piece of code that extracts the word "C++" from this string using the substr() function.
 5. Given a `bool` variable `b` initialized with `false`, what will be the output of the following expression: `cout << !b;`?
 6. Write a piece of code that demonstrates an explicit type conversion from `double` to `int`.
 What will be the output of this code if the `double` variable was initialized with `3.14`?
-Certainly, here are some programming exercises that the students can use to practice:

 7. **Variable Swap:** Write a program that declares two integer variables, `a` and `b`, and swaps their values without using a third variable.
 Print the values of `a` and `b` before and after the swap.

-8. **Binary to Decimal Conversion:** Write a program that reads a binary number (as a string) from the user and prints its decimal representation.

-9. **Case Converter:** Write a program that takes a lowercase letter as input and prints the uppercase version of the letter.
-Then, modify your program to accept a string and convert all the lowercase letters in the string to uppercase.
+8. **Case Converter:** Write a program that takes a lowercase letter as input and prints the uppercase version of the letter.